Setup Calibration Kit for Revox PR99 (Mk1)

 • Speeds and equalisation

 • The tape type and formulation you will be using to set the machine up for.
-We recommend SM900 or LPR90 but can accommodate SM911, LPR35, SM468, ATR Master and ATR MDS36.
-(All currently manufactured new tape)
+We recommend SM900 or LPR90 but can accommodate SM911, LPR35, ATR Master and ATR MDS36.
+(All currently manufactured new tape).
+SM468 is unfortunately discontinued in 2023 by the manufacturer

 The playback calibration tape/s are long length on a 7" special somewhat 'ugly' blue reel (so it can’t be mixed up or easily recorded over in error) and includes a plethora of appropriate length tones (the important ones are in minutes not seconds!) at calibrated levels with full commentary and explanation.
 Everything on the tape relates back to the calibration manual notes and explanation.